Internationaux de Strasbourg

 The Internationaux de Strasbourg (formally known as the Strasbourg Grand Prix) is a professional women's tennis tournament held in Strasbourg, France.
-It is an International-level outdoor event of the WTA Tour played on clay courts.
 The tournament has been organized in May since its inception in 1987 and serves as a warm-up event to the French Open which is played a week later.

 The tournament was played at the Hautepierre before moving to the Strasbourg’s Tennis Club in 2011.